Dynamic Variation:

 The troll painter

-Theodor Kittelsen is known for his illustrations of Norwegian folklore, and his work has characterized Norwegians' notions of trolls and other mythical creatures.
+Theodor Kittelsen is known for his illustrations of Norwegian folklore, and his work has characterised Norwegians' notions of trolls and other mythical creatures.
 Kittelsen's trolls are grotesque and creepy-beautiful, inspired by northern and eastern Norway's landscape.

 You can visit Kittelsens house, Lauvlia, in Sigdal.
 It is now home to a museum offering guided tours and a large collection of Kittelsen's sketches.